mburkley/tms9900-gcc/README.md

   anything from wrong values to a crash at startup
 * Ported forward the `__TMS9900_PATCH_MAJOR__`/`__TMS9900_PATCH_MINOR__`
   patch-level query macros
-* Known remaining issue: `%` (modulo) can return a remainder with the wrong sign when the dividend is negative; the division itself is unaffected
+* Fixed `%` (modulo) returning a remainder with the wrong sign whenever the dividend was negative
 * C++ support is present but not yet extensively tested; C is the well-exercised path